 Tabl e 1: Key pa arameters defining the hierarchy of entries in an ENDF file.
-Library NLIB a collection of evaluations from a specific evaluation Version NVER group (e.g., NLIB 0=ENDF/B, see Table 2 for details). one of the periodic updates to a library in ENDF format (e.g., NVER=7 for ENDF/B-VII).
-A change of version Release LREL may imply a change in format, standards, and/or procedures. library release number of an intermediate release con- taining minor updates and corrections of errors after a general release of a library.
-A release number is appended to the library/version name for each succeeding revision of the data set(e.g., ENDF/B-VI.2 for Release 2 of the ENDF/B-VI library).
-Sublibrar y NSUB a set of evaluations for a particular data type, (e.g., NSUB=4 for radioactive decay data, 10 for incident-neutron data, 12 for thermal neutron scattering data, etc.).
+Library NLIB a collection of evaluations from a specific evalua group (e.g., NLIB $0=ENDF/B$, see Table 2 for details). ${f Version}$ NVER one of the periodic updates to a library in ENDF format (e.g., NVER=7 for ENDF/B-VII).
+A change of version may imply a change in format, standards, and/or pro- cedures.
+Release LREL library release number of an intermediate release con- taining minor updates and corrections of errors after a general release of a library.
+A release number is ap- pended to the library/version name for each succeeding revision of the data set(e.g., ENDF/B-VI.2 for Release 2 Sublibrar , NCHD of the ENDF/B-VI library). a set of evaluations for a particular data type, (e.g., Sublibrai умоов NSUB=4 for radioactive decay data, 10 for incident- neutron data, 12 for thermal neutron scattering data, etc.).
 (See Table 3 for the complete list of sub-libraries).
-Format NFOR format in which the data is tabulated; tells the processing codes how to read the subsequent data records (e.g., NFOR=6 for ENDF-6).
-Material MAT integer designation for the target in a reaction sub- library, or the radioactive (parent) nuclide in a decay sub-library; see Section 0.4.1.
-Mod File NMOD MF "modification" flag; see Section 0.4.1. subdivision of material identified by (MAT) into logical units referred to as Files; each File contains data for a certain class of information (e.g., MF=3 contains reaction cross sections, MF=4 contains angular distributions, etc.).
+Format NFOR format in which the data is tabulated; tells the process- ing codes how to read the subsequent data records (e.g., NFOR=6 for ENDF-6).
+Material MAT integer designation for the target in a reaction sub- library, or the radioactive (parent) nuclide in a decay sub-library; see Section 0.4.1. \mathbf{Mod} NMOD "modification" flag; see Section 0.4.1. \mathbf{File} MF subdivision of material identified by (MAT) into logi- cal units referred to as Files; each File contains data for a certain class of information (e.g., MF=3 contains reaction cross sections, MF=4 contains angular distributions, etc.).
 MF runs from 1 to 99.
-(See Table 4 for Section MT a complete list of assigned MF numbers). subdivision of a File identified by (MF) into sections; each section describes a particular reaction or a particular type of auxiliary data (e.g., MT=102 contains capture data, etc.).
+(See Table 4 for a complete list of assigned MF numbers).
+Section MT subdivision of a File identified by (MF) into sections; 141 1 each section describes a particular reaction or a par- ticular type of auxiliary data (e.g., MT=102 contains capture data, etc.).
 MT runs from 1 to 999.
-(See Appendix B for a complete list of assigned MT numbers).
+(See Ap- pendix B for a complete list of assigned MT numbers).